RodShokrian/EarthquakeVisualizer/Readme.md

 With Tornado Tracker, users will be able to visualize tornado tracks along measures of:

-F-Scale
+-F-Scale
-Seasonality
+-Seasonality
-Property Damage
+-Property Damage
-Lethality
+-Lethality

 The core functionality of the app will include the following:

-A landing page with background knowledge and an explanation of the app's functionality An interactive data visualization displaying graphic information on historical tornado data rendered in the D3 js library A production readme
+-A landing page with background knowledge and an explanation of the app's functionality -An interactive data visualization displaying graphic information on historical tornado data rendered in the D3 js library -A production readme

 ### Architecture and Technologies